Jump to:

 - Expanded polystyrene (EPS)

-On the walls and ceiling, these materials are usually kept in place by wooden framing and with a thin wooden panel or plasterboard as a new internal wall that you can decorate.
-Under the floors, the material would need to sit atop the floor bearers.
+On the walls and ceiling, insulation is held in place by wooden framing, with a thin panel or plasterboard on top.
+Under the floors, it sits on the floor bearers.

 Note that modifying your log cabin with insulation is undertaken at your own risk.

-Regular upkeep goes a long way in avoiding damage or issues from creeping in over time.
-It’s especially worth checking things over after heavy rain, snow, or high winds.
-Look for any gaps, cracks, or worn sealant around windows or doors, as they can let in drafts.
-If your cabin has floor insulation, make sure it’s still in place and hasn’t shifted or worn down.
+After heavy rain, snow, or strong winds, check your log cabin for any gaps, cracks, or worn sealant.
+If it has floor insulation, see to it it’s still in place and hasn’t shifted or worn down.
 Any spots you find that need attention can be resealed or replaced to keep the warmth inside.